rvesse/airline/README.md

 Snapshot artifacts of the latest source are also available using the version `2.5.1-SNAPSHOT` from the [OSSRH repositories](http://central.sonatype.org/pages/ossrh-guide.html#ossrh-usage-notes).

+For 3.x Alpha artifacts use the version `3.0.0-alpha-1-SNAPSHOT` from the same SNAPSHOT repositories

 ## Build Status

 CI builds are run on [Travis CI](http://travis-ci.org/) ![Build Status](https://travis-ci.org/rvesse/airline.png), see build information and history at https://travis-ci.org/rvesse/airline